OpenRIAServices/OpenRiaServices/src/OpenRiaServices.Server.EntityFrameworkCore/Framework/README.md

 2. Add a reference to *OpenRiaServices.Server.EntityFrameworkCore*
     `dotnet add package OpenRiaServices.Server.EntityFrameworkCore`
 3. Add one or more domainservices.
-Given that you have a EfCore model named `MyDbContext` with an entity `MyEntity` you add CRUD methods using something similar to below
+Given that you have a Ef Core model named `MyDbContext` with an entity `MyEntity` you add CRUD methods using something similar to below

 ```csharp
 using using Microsoft.EntityFrameworkCore;